Grown-Up Goals. Kid-Sized Joy. Learning in disguise.

-Let's create an electrifying "Magnet Mania" center for your preschoolers, designed to explore the fascinating world of magnetism!
+Let's create an interesting "Magnet Mania" center for your preschoolers, designed to explore the fascinating world of magnetism!

 • Magnets: